 Here, it’s just a matter of taking the annual kilowatt-hours (kWh) from your utility bills and personal or household vehicles in order to equate a CO2 value.
 However, when it comes to your individual emissions debt in terms of air travel, diet or even waste output, the calculations can be more complex.
 We would recommend using an all-in-one CO2 emissions calculator – this one is provided by a green non-profit.
 Using one of these tools will allow you to get a much more holistic, accurate understanding of your overall carbon impact.

-What can I do to reduce my greenhouse gas emissions and overall carbon footprint?
+How can I reduce my greenhouse gas emissions and overall carbon footprint?

 Though there may be some style and fueling preferences associated with fossil fuel automobiles, EVs are a popular option in today’s day and age.
 A strong list of reputable car manufacturers are already making electric vehicles that are affordable, practical and attractive.
 EV charging stations are popping up across the country and major car manufacturers like Honda, Chevy, Nissan and General Electric all offer quality EV models.
 If you’re a luxury car buyer, you could always get one of those Teslas.
 We’ve heard they’re pretty sleek.